fbarrento/alfredo/docs/src/content/docs/guides/outline.md

 # Outline

 This outline has the bullets for the Alfredo usage guide.
-It guides the documentation for non-techie users and the development guide for developers.
+It guides the documentation for non-technical users and the development guide for developers.

 ## Install your first app